itsnayabsd/website/_posts/web/2019-04-20-get-brave-browser.md

 **Earn BAT** - [Verify](https://publishers.basicattentiontoken.org/) your blog or website or any video channel and get BAT tokens from the readers contributions (Yes.
 Readers do contribute).

 ## What to do after installing Brave?
-Enable brave wallet by going into Menu (three dots or bars on top right corner) -> Brave rewards.
-If you are a publisher, signup for publisher account at [https://publishers.basicattentiontoken.org](https://publishers.basicattentiontoken.org).
+[Open Brave rewards](brave://rewards/) tab and click `Yes.
+I'm in` button to enable Brave wallet.
+[Backup](brave://rewards/#backup-restore) the recovery key and store it somewhere safe (I saved it in my google drive).
+Restore your wallet from the recovery key if something happens to your browser.
+If you are a publisher, signup for [publisher account](https://publishers.basicattentiontoken.org) to earn BAT crypto currency.

 ## How many publishers have signed up for this?
 There are aporoximately 30,000 (by 2019, April) publishers / creators signed up for this program.
 Including search engine [Duck Duck Go](https://duckduckgo.com), websites like, [The Washington Post](https://www.washingtonpost.com), [Vimeo](https://vimeo.com/), [WikiHow](https://www.wikihow.com), [The Guardian](https://www.theguardian.com), [BitTorrent](https://www.bittorrent.com), [Freecodecamp](https://www.freecodecamp.org/) et cetera.